-NOTE 6 - CONTINGENT LIABILITIES
+NOTE 7 - CONTINGENT LIABILITIES

 The Corporation is contingently liable for lawsuits and other claims arising in the ordinary course of its operations.
-The settlement of such contingencies under the budgetary process would not materially affect the financial position of the Corporation at September 30, 2010.
+The settlement of such contingencies under the budgetary process would not materially affect the financial position of the Corporation at September 30, 2011.

-NOTE 7 - RISK MANAGEMENT
+NOTE 8 - RISK MANAGEMENT

 The County is exposed to various risks related to torts: theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
-The County's risk management program encompasses various means of protecting the County against loss by obtaining property, casualty, and liability coverage through commercial insurance carriers, self-insurance and from participation in a risk pool. participation of the County in the risk pool is limited to the payment of premiums.
+The County's risk management program encompasses various means of protecting the County against loss by obtaining property, casualty, and liability coverage through commercial insurance carriers, self-insurance and from participation in a risk pool.
+The participation of the County in the risk pool is limited to the payment of premiums.
 Settled claims have not exceeded insurance coverage in any of the previous three fiscal years.
 There has not been any significant reduction in insurance coverage from that of the previous year.

-NOTE 8 - BIG CREEK PROJECT
+NOTE 9 - BIG CREEK PROJECT

 In fiscal year 2001, the Corporation issued \$11,650,000 in revenue bonds to finance the Big Creek project, which has a budget of approximately \$15.7 million.
 The purpose of the Big Creek project is to improve and enlarge approximately twenty linear miles of channel currently being maintained by the District.
 More specifically, approximately \$4 million was used to design and construct a structure at the outfall of the Big Creek Bypass Channel and an erosion control structure constructed at the confluence of Big Creek and the Bypass Channel.
-The remaining funds are being used to design and construct channel improvements along Big Creek from FM 762 upstream to Big Creek's confluence with Cottonwood Creek and Coon Creek.
+The remaining funds are being expended to design and construct channel improvements along Big Creek from FM 762 upstream to Big Creek's confluence with Cottonwood Creek and Coon Creek, as well as to perform repairs on the Big Creek Bypass Channel outfall structure.

-130 Industrial Blvd, Suite 130 + Sugar Land, Texas 77478 + 281/242-3232 + fax 281/242-3252 + www.sktx.com
+130 Industrial Blvd, Suite 130 · Sugar Land, Texas 77478 · 281/242-3232 · fax 281/242-3252 · www.sktx.com